Skip to main content

 In 1988 the Mountain Aire Heating and Air Conditioning Company bought the property and still operates there.

-Photo: The Kenney Ale Brewery as it stands today is home to Mountain Aire Heating & Air Conditioning Co.
+Photo: The Kenney Ale Brewery as it stood in the early 2000s.
+Since then the front section has been torn down, but the back section remains standing today, and is still the home of Mountain Aire Heating & Air Conditioning Co.

 Market Street Brewery 1840-1902